 • Storage and distribution facilities, including delivery drop off or collection points where they are on the premises of any of the above businesses

 • Shopping centres may stay open but only units of the types listed above may trade

-Critical workers and non-UK residents who are unable to travel to their country of residence during this period can continue to stay in hotels or similar where required.
+• Any person who is unable to return to their main residence, including non-UK residents who are unable to travel to their country of residence during this period.

-Where hotels, hostels, and B&Bs are providing rooms to support homeless and other vulnerable people such as those who cannot safely stay in their home, through arrangements with local authorities and other public bodies, they may remain open.
+• To support or provide accommodation to homeless and other vulnerable people such as those who cannot safely stay in their home, including through arrangements with local authorities and other public bodies.

-Hotels are allowed to host blood donation sessions.
+Hotels and other accommodation listed are allowed to host blood donation sessions.

 |Libraries||Digital library services and those where orders are taken electronically, by telephone or by post (for example no-contact Home Library Services) may continue.|